mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

   python3      /home/mdyzma/anaconda3/share/jupyter/kernels/python3
 {% endhighlight %}

-## Examples

-Usually notebooks are used sequentially.
-It means, that changing kernel during ccomputation may not be possible for all kernels.
-Python kernel is able to use ipython magic functions to switch kernels from cell to cell, Julia has very usefull packages - pycall and rcall, which allow to execute native code in this languages.
-Only R kernel has no connections outside, and it's usage with other kernel is impossible without complicated serialization and deserialization system.
+Unfortunately those kernels are not connected.
+In current configuration only one kernel is accessible.
+Jupyter supports nearly 100 scripting languages, but each notebook is allowed to use only single kernel.
+Moving data between kernels is not possible.
+This is why notebooks are usually used sequentially.
+It means, that changing kernel during computation may not be possible for all kernels.
+Python kernel is able to use ipython magic functions to switch kernels from cell to cell, Julia has very useful packages - `pycall` and `rcall`, which allow to execute native code in this languages.
+Only R kernel has no connections outside, and it's usage as a base and execute other kernel is impossible without complicated serialization and deserialization system.

+To sum up, it is possible to use other kernels in python and Julia based notebooks.
+But this functionality is limited.

+## One to bind them all

+There is initiative of **Vatlab** called [SoS notebook][vatlab].
+A kernel capable of translating other kernels data structures and functions to perform truly multi-language analysis in one notebook document.

+<iframe width="560" height="420" src=\"https://youtu.be/xrwhNMRTBp4\"></iframe>

 ## Summary

 Now we have versatile, multi-language prototyping environment in the browser.